Web Analytics Made Easy - StatCounter

 Fan problems

-Fan-on, auto mode, blower relays, boards, and thermostat signals can overlap.
+Fan On, Auto mode, blower relays, boards, and thermostat signals can overlap.

 Thermostat Photos

-Thermostat and temperature check examples
+Thermostat and control signal examples

 Thermostat work often starts at the wall but needs to be verified at the equipment.

-Display and settings
+Thermostat display and settings

 Mode, set point, fan setting, batteries, and programming are checked first.

-Control board wiring checked during thermostat signal diagnostics
+Control board signal

-A thermostat signal has to reach the board, safeties, and equipment controls.
+The thermostat signal has to reach the board, safeties, and equipment controls.

 Related Thermostat Pages